CanonicalLtd/maas-docs/en/nodes-commission.md

     A network bridge may be useful if virtual machines or containers are to be put on the node.

+See [CLI Interface Management][manage-cli-interfaces] for details on how interfaces can be configured from the command line.

 <!--

 I'D LIKE TO LEAVE THIS OUT UNTIL A CLI COMMAND IS DOCUMENTED AND THEN LINKED.
 I